Program Details.

 A mentor from among the AI professors will be assigned to each tutorial group.
 The tutored groups will meet with their mentor together and the mentor will supervise the students individually during the first semester.
 If you have any questions or concerns about the program, you can discuss these issues during these meetings.
 Our goal is to address any issues that arise quickly and solve them unbureaucratically.

-If you have any questions or concerns regarding the AI program that have not been addressed above or in this info file, opens an external URL in a new window, please feel free to contact us by sending an e-mail to:
+If you have any questions or concerns regarding the AI program that have not been addressed above or below, please feel free to contact us by sending an e-mail to:

 The AI office in Linz: office(at)ai-lab.jku.at